wp-plugins/real-post-slider-lite/readme.txt

 Check out the demo here: [DEMO](http://jultranet.com/wp/rps-lite/) and the video presentation here: [VIDEO PRESENTATION](http://www.youtube.com/watch?v=fbc62LKgAMI)

+<h3>Premium Version</h3>
+Check out the upgraded, premium version Real Post Slider Lite PLUS which scrolls all visible items at once with a nice animation.
+It is the enhanced version of the lite version.

 <h4>For a more full featured post slider, be sure to check out Real Post Slider Pro!</h4>
 Check out the the full description here: [DESCRIPTION](http://jultranet.com/wp/) , demo here: [DEMO](http://jultranet.com/wp/rps-pro/) and the video presentation here: [VIDEO PRESENTATION](http://www.youtube.com/watch?v=O3v6rVJjDF0)